 6.4 Planning permission is sought for the erection of new dwelling with associated parking and landscaping + associated development following demolition of the existing dwelling ("the Proposed Development") on site at 212 Swakeleys Road, Ickenham, Hillingdon, UB10 8AY ("the Application Site").

-6.5 The application comprises the resubmission of an earlier application for the same character and description of development that was refused on 23rd January 2024 under application reference 13583/APP/2023/3183.
-This application addresses all four reasons for refusal.
+6.5 The application seeks approval for design amendments to the previous scheme of the same character and description of development which was granted planning permission on 31st October 2024 under application reference 13583/APP/2024/2318.